whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> One word, WOW!
-There were so many items they included in this box and all of them useful and of such great quality.
-This is definitely my favorite box from them as of yet.
+There were so many items they included in this box and all of them useful too!
+It had a great mix of different types of products and I think this is definitely my favorite box from them as of yet.
 I also love that they changed their info sheets to a magazine now, that was such a great move.
-With a total value of $357, this is an absolute must have subscription box, especially if you're into cool and trendy products.</p>
+With a total value of $366.99, this is an absolute must have subscription box, especially if you're into cool and trendy products.</p>

 <p>If you haven't joined yet, you can <a href="http://xo.fff.me/cwUVT" target="_blank"><big>subscribe to FabFitFun through this link and get $10 off your first box</big></a>!</p>
 <br>